yannxou/RefaceCPLiveControl/README.md

 * Press and hold + D to solo the selected track.
 * Press and hold + D# to select to the previous track.
 * Press and hold + E to select to the next track.
+* Press and hold + A to select the current track's instrument.

 #### G ⏐ *Loop actions*